Yapaniya - The lost sect of Jains

 Extinction

 The Yapaniyas were looked down upon as Jainabhasas (pseudo-Jains/ heretic creed) by some of the Digambar monks.
-Digambar Bhattarak Indranandi (11th Century AD), in his work ‘Nitisar included Yapaniyas under five false sects (Gopuchchik, Shvetvasa, Dravida, Yapaniya and Nipichchak)[37].
+Digambar Bhattarak Indranandi (11th Century AD), in his work ‘Nitisar’ included Yapaniyas under five false sects (Gopuchchik, Shvetvasa, Dravida, Yapaniya and Nipichchak)[37].

 In 16th Century AD, Digambar monk Shrutsagarsuri in his commentary of Bodhpahud made many remarks against Yapaniyas and stated that the idols installed by them, although without the depiction of clothes and nude should not be worshipped.[38]

 Gradually, the members of Yapaniya sect dwindled after 13th Century and from the epigraphical evidence it seems to have survived till the end of the 14th century AD.
 An inscription found in the Jain temple at Kagwad of the Belgaum district, refers to the samadhi maran of two Yapaniya monks named Dharmakirti and Nagachandra in the Kagwaḍ Saka samvat 1316 (1394 AD)[39].
 This appears to be the last epigraphical evidence so far known about the Yapaniya sect.
-Gradually the Yapaniyas dwindled into extinction and merged either the Digambar or Shwetambar sect.
+Gradually the Yapaniyas dwindled into extinction and merged with either the Digambar or Shwetambar sect.

 References